AndrewAlscher/cc_assignment_2/README.md

 <pre>
 sh start.stg.sh
 </pre>

+All the services will be deployed locally in 'leaf-image-management-system' namespace.

 4. Wait 2-3 minutes until all pods are running and the all the data has been loaded into the databases
 5. You can expose the ports of all services using the foolowing script: open.stg.sh